earth2observe/downscaling-tools/examples/getvar/README.txt

 for the Rhine basin to 0.0366666666 degree e2o_getvar.exe -I examplerun5.ini

-6:Resample and downscale WFDEI precipitation using linear interpolation (Rainfall only!) for the Rhine basin to 0.0366666666 degree e2o_getvar.exe -I examplerun6.ini
+6:Resample and downscale WFDEI precipitation using linear interpolation (Rainfall and Snowfall as TotalPrecipitation) for the Rhine basin to 0.0366666666 degree e2o_getvar.exe -I examplerun6.ini

-7:Resample and downscale MSWEP precipitation+snowfall (TotalPrecipitation) using linear interpolation for the Rhine basin to 0.0366666666 degree e2o_getvar.exe -I examplerun7.ini
+7:Resample and downscale Temperature using linear interpolation for the Rhine basin to 0.0366666666 degree e2o_getvar.exe -I examplerun7.ini

+8:Resample and downscale MSWEP precipitation using linear interpolation (Rainfall and Snowfall as TotalPrecipitation) for the Rhine basin to 0.0366666666 degree e2o_getvar.exe -I examplerun8.ini